lambbyrd/dlx-take-home/README.md

 ### `yarn develop`

 This script starts up the json server and then starts the react app.

+### Last Thought

+There is a bug that randomly shows in validation of Car Make...
+If you refresh it will fix it.
+Not quite sure how it gets in that state.
+Happens very rarely.
+You probably won't see it, but thought I should call it out.

 ## Below is all CRA